If you're one of the millions of Americans with allergic asthma, treatments can help you live a full and active life.

 Prednisone is a common steroid used by people whose rescue inhaler doesn't help enough when they have a severe asthma attack.
 It's usually taken as a pill.
 It works by lessening the inflammation that causes the serious symptoms.

-Xolair (omalizumab) is usually a last-resort medication for people with severe asthma that doesn't go away and isn't controlled with other treatments.
+Omalizumab (Xolair) is usually for people with severe asthma that doesn't go away and isn't controlled with other treatments.
 It prevents cells in your body from starting the inflammation process and makes you less sensitive to your triggers.

-Some people with mild to moderate asthma choose to get allergy shots from a doctor.
+Some people with mild to moderate allergic asthma choose to get allergy shots from a doctor.
+This is called immunotherapy.